Faretta v. California

 Faretta v.
 California, 422 U.S. 806 (1975), was a case in which the Supreme Court of the United States held that criminal defendants have a constitutional right to refuse counsel and represent themselves in state criminal proceedings.

+Quoting Adams v.
+United States ex rel.
+McCann (1942), the Court reasoned that, "The right to assistance of counsel and the correlative right to dispense with a lawyer's help are not legal formalisms...
+To deny an accused a choice of procedure in circumstances in which he, though a layman, is as capable as any lawyer of making an intelligent choice, is to impair the worth of great Constitutional safeguards by treating them as empty verbalisms. … [T]o deny him in the exercise of his free choice the right to dispense with some of these safeguards … is to imprison a man in his privileges, and call it the Constitution."

 Facts of the case

 The defendant Anthony Faretta was accused of grand theft in Los Angeles County, California.
 Well before the trial began, the defendant requested permission to represent himself.
 Questioning by the judge revealed that he had once represented himself in a criminal case and that he believed that the public defender's office was under a heavy case load.
 The judge warned him that he was making a mistake and emphasized that he would receive no special treatment.
 The judge entered a preliminary ruling allowing Faretta to represent himself, however stating that he might reverse his decision if it seemed that he was unable to adequately represent himself.

 Several weeks later, but still before the trial, the judge initiated a hearing to inquire into Faretta's ability to defend himself.
 After questioning him on numerous topics, including hearsay and juries, the judge ruled that his answers were inadequate and he had not made an intelligent decision to waive counsel.
 In addition he ruled that Faretta had no constitutional right to his own defense.
 Therefore, he rescinded his previous decision.
 During the trial the judge denied Faretta's motions to be co-counsel and other motions he attempted to make on his behalf.
-Subsequently, he was convicted by a jury and sentenced to life in prison.
+Subsequently, he was convicted by a jury and sentenced to time in prison.

 The California Court of Appeal, which relied on a recent California Supreme Court decision that had expressly decided the issue, ruled that Faretta had no federal or state right to represent himself.
 Appeal to the Supreme Court of California was denied.